How can I claim my _______ forked coins?

-If you’re not 110% sure you can trust the wallet you’re using to import your keys, you should probably move the coins out of your wallet before trying to claim your forked coins, and wait at least a week before moving them back in.
+If you’re not 110% sure you can trust the wallet you’re using to import your keys, you should probably move the original coins out of your wallet before trying to claim your forked coins and wait at least a week before moving them back in.

-Unfortunately we cannot help beyond this point in claiming forked coins, as it is beyond the warranted scope of the Exodus support team.
+There isn't much we can do to help beyond this point in claiming forked coins, as it is beyond the scope of our support team.
 We recommend against claiming alternative forked currencies as the process inherently compromises your private keys, and in certain cases opens you up to a risk of replay attacks.
 You can read more about them here: